 Recognized as one of D/FW's most experienced brokers, Jeff often speaks at institutional investor conferences on market conditions in the Dallas and Austin areas, as well as participating on panels highlighting current market conditions.
 In 2017 and 2018, Jeff was acknowledged by his peers as one of Dallas/Fort Worth’s top brokers in "D" Magazine.

 After growing up in Oklahoma and graduating with an MBA from Oklahoma State University, Robin began his banking career with First National Bank in Dallas in 1978.
 He later joined Mercantile Bank Lincoln Centre and became CEO and President in 1984.
 He spent the next 17 years in the MBank/BankOne organization where he was responsible for helping to build the Business Banking strategy as the Southern Regional Executive responsible for Texas, Oklahoma, Louisiana, Arizona, Colorado and Utah, leading 400 commercial bankers and support staff.
 He joined Compass Bank in 2001 as the National Director of Commercial Banking to organize and grow their commercial banking strategy prior to their eventual sale to BBVA.
 In 2006 he joined a start-up bank in Dallas, Highlands Bank as President.
 His role was to lead the commercial and retail bankers in Dallas and Jacksboro, Texas to aspirational levels of high-performance.
 Subsequent to the sale of Highlands Bank in 2011, Robin joined his longtime friend Ben Cunningham to assist in the growth and development of the team of bankers at Liberty Capital Bank.
 Robin's entire banking career has been spent leading teams of commercial bankers in providing financial solutions to local, privately held businesses and their owners.
-He and his wife have lived in Dallas for 40 years and are the proud parents of three married daughters, one son and five grandchildren.
+He and his wife have lived in Dallas for 40 years and are the proud parents of three daughters and a son, all married, and eight grandchildren.

 Robin is also very involved in the Dallas Community.
 He has held leadership roles in the following organizations: American Bankers Association, The Cambridge School of Dallas, The Family Place, Greater Dallas Chamber of Commerce, Northwest Bible Church, Oklahoma State University Alumni Board, Royal Oaks Country Club, Salesmanship Club, and the Southern Dallas Development Fund.